The Lord Gives Baruch Life as His Prize

 When God is dismantling a corrupt world, faithful servants are called not to pursue personal advancement but to trust His sovereign purposes and receive His preserving grace.

-1 The message that Jeremiah the prophet spoke to Baruch the son of Neriah, when he wrote these words in a book at the mouth of Jeremiah, in the fourth year of Jehoiakim the son of Josiah, king of Judah, saying,
+1 This is the word that Jeremiah the prophet spoke to Baruch son of Neriah when he wrote these words on a scroll at the dictation of Jeremiah in the fourth year of Jehoiakim son of Josiah, king of Judah:

-2 “Yahweh, the God of Israel, says to you, Baruch:
+2 “This is what the LORD, the God of Israel, says to you, Baruch:

 When God is dismantling a corrupt world, faithful servants are called not to pursue personal advancement but to trust His sovereign purposes and receive His preserving grace.